 Peak Capacity: 4375W │ Continuous Capacity: 3500W │ Advertised runtime: 14h at 50% │ Tank Capacity: 4.7 gal. │ Voltage: 120V │ Warranty: 3 years

 Buying a cheap generator isn’t always a good idea.
-Normally, if you want to go down on price without sacrificing quality (and safety), you have to settle for less power.
-But for $349, the Champion 3500W has enough to keep valuable appliances running (up to a 15,000 BTU air conditioner), and to keep the competition on its toes too.
-It delivers the same performance and warranty as leading rivals, with a small edge on runtime, tank size, and extras like the proprietary "Intelligauge" to monitor performance.
+In my experience, if you want to go down on price without sacrificing quality (and safety), you have to settle for less power.
+But for $529 (and sometimes on sale for $379), the Champion 3500W has enough power to keep valuable appliances running (up to a 15,000 BTU air conditioner) and to keep the competition on its toes too.
+It delivers the same performance and warranty as leading rivals, with a small edge on runtime, tank size and extras like the proprietary "Intelligauge" to monitor performance.

 For a slightly more powerful, but also budget-friendly, alternative, there’s the Westinghouse WGen3600.
 It offers 3600W, it’s equally reliable and also offers a three-year warranty.
 And while it’s usually more expensive than the Champion, you can often find the Westinghouse model on sale for as low as $314.

-4. Best inverter generator: Briggs & Stratton P2200 PowerSmart Inverter Generator
+4. Best inverter generator: Briggs & Stratton P2400 PowerSmart Inverter Generator

 Inverter generators are known for their quiet motors, their portability and, unfortunately, their high price tags.
-The Briggs & Stratton P2200 inverter may seem pricey too, but $760 is reasonable for the capacity and reliability of this 112-year-old company.
-Designed mostly for camping, the P2200 has a peak of 2200W and a running capacity of 1700W.
+That's why I chose the Briggs & Stratton P2400 inverter.
+At $799, this generator is reasonable for its capacity and reliability as its manufactured by a 112-year-old company.
+Designed mostly for camping, the P2400 has a peak of 2400W and a running capacity of 1800W.
 That can power a small refrigerator, fans, and small appliances like blenders or pressure cookers.
-At 25%, which is about 400Wh, it can run up to 8 hours.
+At 25%, which is about 400Wh, it can run up to eight hours.

-Briggs & Stratton has some drawbacks, however.
+This Briggs & Stratton model has some drawbacks, however.
 It has a two-year warranty, while most manufacturers offer three.
 And, if the generator is used for commercial purposes, the warranty goes down to only 90 days.
-The P2200’s power capacity is fairly limited, but if you need more, the brand offers inverters all the way up to 6500W at a good price and with the same reliability.
+The P2400’s power capacity is fairly limited, but if you need more, the brand offers inverters all the way up to 6500W at a good price and with the same reliability.

 5. Best low price inverter: WEN RV-Ready 4000-Watt Open Frame Inverter Generator GN400i